 The internship experience at Central Penn includes an on-the-job educational experience.
 This hands-on opportunity allows students to apply, analyze, synthesize, and evaluate the knowledge and skills learned in the classroom to the working environment.
-Prerequisite: Successful completion of course requirements for the bachelor degree, including STS300.
-Job Pursuit Seminar
+Prerequisite: Successful completion of 90 credits for the bachelor degree.